 How do I know if the local VA medical facility participates in CITI?

 To find out if your local VA medical center or clinic participates in CITI, please contact the facility directly.
 A link to a list of participating facilities with direct contact phone numbers is located in the RESOURCES column to the right.
-You may also contact the VHA Office of Community Care (VHA CC) via any of the methods listed at Contact Us.
+You may also contact the VHA Office of Community Care (OCC) via any of the methods listed at Contact Us.

 Why doesn’t every VA medical facility participate in CITI?